neeldesaind/prj_kissanplus_MCA_04/README.md

-Here's the updated version with the title in bold:

 # **Kissan-Plus** 🌾

 **Kissan-Plus** is a full-stack application designed to support and empower farmers with tools and resources.
 It features a Vite-powered React frontend and a Node.js/Express backend.